azat-co/you-dont-know-node/README.md

 # Key Takeaways

-1. Event loop: Brush-up on the core concept which enables the non-blocking I/O
+1. Event loop: Brush-up on the core concept which enables non-blocking I/O
 1. Streams and buffers: Effective way to work with data
 1. Global and process: How to access more info